microsoft/vscode-tools-for-ai/archive/docs/quickstart-05-pai.md

+## DEPRECATED DOC- This extension has been re-designed to focus on providing a great experience working with the Azure Machine Learning service.
+Please check out the latest doc in the [parent folder](..).
 # Training AI models in PAI

 [PAI(Platform for AI)](https://github.com/Microsoft/pai) is a cluster management tool and resource scheduling platform, jointly designed and developed by Microsoft Research (MSR) and Microsoft Search Technology Center (STC).
 The platform incorporates some mature design that has a proven track record in large scale Microsoft production environment, and is tailored primarily for academic and research purpose.